Tips for Making a Photography Web Site

 In the technology world, yesterday is old and outdated and the new, cool and trendy things are coming tomorrow.
 It’s important to keep up with a few things so your Web site stays relevant.
 These days there really aren’t many reasons for a photographer starting a new business to spend thousands of dollars on a custom-made Web site.
 You can go to WordPress or other similar sites to make one for free.
 Make sure you pick a design or template for your site that is current and modern.

-For inspiration, search other photographers’ sites and make notes of the styles you like.
+For inspiration, search other photographers’ sites, including award-winning photography sites, and make notes of the styles you like.
 Generally, the best photography sites are clean and simple with minimal color, allowing your photographs do the talking.

 When making your own Web site, make sure to keep the style up-to-date, and frequently update the photos you feature as well.
 Changing it up every few years will keep the site from looking dated.